florjasinski/challenge/README.md

 ### Issue with PUT Method and VeeValidate

-When developing the contact editing feature, I encountered a issue with using the PUT method in conjunction with VeeValidate for form validation.
+When developing the contact editing feature, I encountered an issue with using the PUT method in conjunction with VeeValidate for form validation.
 The problem was particularly challenging because VeeValidate's internal form submission handling is designed primarily for POST requests.
 VeeValidate assumes form submissions are done via POST, which led to issues when trying to perform a PUT request for updating a contact.
 This conflict caused the validation errors not to display correctly, and the form submission process was interrupted.